 Here’s my two cases the day I got them.

 Automotive Editorial Photography is full of challenges.
 You rarely have total control over everything.
 Usually you’re landing in a new city, meeting up with the car owner, finding a location close to where the car is located and grabbing a feature shoot fairly quickly so the owner can get back on his way.
 There’s also the celebrity features where you’ll be lucky to get more than a few minutes with the featured celeb and car.
 This means you’ll be shooting in less than ideal conditions fairly often.
 You’ll need to be prepared to shoot in absolutely any situation, and this is where my traveling kit comes in.
+Or contact Boudoir by Mina professional photographers for a faster and more affordable session.

 Here’s the whole kit (plus a Pelican for the Phase One kit) before heading out for 10 days shooting in Japan.